yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 mtd write -f /tmp/cfe_new.bin pmon
 }}}

 I recommend using the JTAG cable method for re-flashing your CFE.
 If something were to go wrong, you would end up needing the JTAG cable anyways.
 It's really cheap and easy to build, and makes it possible to recover from almost any error you make when writing to the flash.
-Check out http://openwrt.org/OpenWrtDocs/Troubleshooting ''''
+Check out http://openwrt.org/OpenWrtDocs/Troubleshooting '''' '''

-'''Checking it'''
+Checking it''' '''

 Embedded nvram is only used, when real nvram is either corrupted or empty (CRC/magic checks fails), so you will need to erase nvram or to reset to defaults.
 With OpenWrt type this: